-If your spouse always chooses their family over you, it's a problem.
+If your spouse always chooses their family over you, it's an issue.
 If you feel like you are always in second place with your spouse, you need to calmly communicate your feelings.

 You might want to preface the conversation with your spouse by saying, “I know you love me and you don’t mean for me to feel left out.”
 Then, calmly and kindly tell your spouse they hurt your feelings when they make the needs and wants of their family come before your relationship.
 Remind them that decisions should be made by the two of you without interference from others.

 Then, ask your spouse to agree to one night a week when the two of you can have alone time without phone calls, e-mails, or visits from family members.
 Suggest to your spouse to choose another night for them to devote to their relatives.
 If you have a good relationship with your in-laws, you might invite them over to dinner to show your spouse their family is important to you, too, and you are not asking them to give them up.
 You just want your relationship to be their top priority, which is natural once you’re married.